 Politics In The Classroom: How Much Is Too Much?

-Do politics belong in the classroom at all, or should schools be safe havens from partisan battles?
+Do politics belong in the classroom at all, or should schools be safe havens from never-ending partisan battles?
 Can teachers use controversial issues as learning opportunities, and, if so, to teach what?
-And then, the really sticky question: Should teachers share with students their own political views and opinions?
+And then, the really sticky question: Should teachers share with students their own political viewpoints and opinions?

 In their book, The Political Classroom: Evidence and Ethics in Democratic Education,Diana E. Hess and Paula McAvoy offer guidelines to these and other questions, using a study they conducted from 2005 to 2009.
 It involved 21 teachers in 35 schools and their 1,001 students.
 Hess is the dean of the school of education at the University of Wisconsin-Madison, and McAvoy is the program director at UW-Madison's Center for Ethics and Education.

 Schools, they conclude, are and ought to be political places — but not partisan ones.
 I talked with them recently about how, in today's highly polarized society, teachers can walk that very fine line.

 Sometimes it seems there's a belief that schools should be political ... sort of.
 With students taking on issues – like smoking – that are political but not too political.
 Did you find that in your study?